-He was addressing the 2017 Vibrant Gujarat Global Summit at the Gujarati city of Ahmedabad in India where he was the chief guest at the high-level business forum that was inaugurated by Prime Minister Narendra Modi.
+President Kenyatta was addressing the 2017 Vibrant Gujarat Global Summit at the Gujarati city of Ahmedabad in India where he was the chief guest at the high-level business forum that was inaugurated by Prime Minister Narendra Modi.

-The President observed that his government’s efforts to improve business environment was recognized by the World Bank in its 2015 publication on ‘Doing Business’ which reported that Kenya has moved up 28 spots from 136 in 2014 to 108 in 2015 on the ease of starting a business, dealing with construction permits, getting electricity, registering property, getting credit and paying taxes.
+The President observed that his Government’s efforts to improve business environment was recognized by the World Bank in its 2015 publication on ‘Doing Business’ which reported that Kenya has moved up 28 spots from 136 in 2014 to 108 in 2015 on the ease of starting a business, dealing with construction permits, getting electricity, registering property, getting credit and paying taxes.

 “We have invested in mega projects and opportunities that include expansion of the Port of Mombasa, airports, transport corridors, rail links and Special Economic Zones to make Kenya a global economic and business hub,” the President said.

-Saying there are still opportunities within the infrastructure sector for Indian businesses to invest in, President Kenyatta added that Kenya’s economy is the largest and most integrated in the Eastern Africa region with significant utilisation of technology and innovation in businesses.
+Saying there are still opportunities within the infrastructure sector for Indian businesses to invest in, President Kenyatta added that Kenya’s economy is the largest and most integrated in the Eastern Africa region with significant utilization of technology and innovation in businesses.